nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     The index **must be a positive integer** 1, 2, 3, ...
 > * At least a new title or one of the optional fields must be provided.
 > * Existing values will be updated to the input values.
-> * Edit with `t/` may replacce all the previous tags with new assigned tags.
+> * Edit with `t/` may replace all the previous tags with new assigned tags.

 Examples: